mariomui/_dataview-views-and-macros/~view-for-listing-highlighted-text-in-current-file,vis-MUID-113.md

 This [[Partial-dataview,vis-Noteshippo,]] scrapes the entire document for highlighted text and displays it with a checkbox.

-Its primary goal is to offer a controlled way to create outlines without depending on [[floating-toc-plugin,ad-finem-ObsidianMD]].
+Its primary goal is to offer a controlled way to create outlines without depending on [[floating-toc-plugin,bt.-ObsidianMD-app,]].

 I've added a little checkbox but any mutations are not permanent, id est, a marked checkbox does not retain its mark.
 ### Mocks